CARE FOR THE PLANET

 setting and quantifying targets.

-To determine our CO2 targets, we used the Science Based Targets (SBT).
+We make use of the Science Based Targets (SBT) to determine our CO2 targets.
 The SBT are objectives that ultimately result in achieving the targets agreed upon under the Paris Agreement.
 They identify the annual targeted percentage reduction required for this purpose.
 This is presented graphically, so that at a single glance you can see whether you are on track.
-Our CO2 targets are based on the SBT and tailored to our way of working.

 We calculate our CO2 emissions in accordance with the Greenhouse Gas Protocol (GHG Protocol).
 The GHG Protocol divides the emissions into three scopes, depending on their origin: